SuHui03/guanchengWan.github.io/_pages/about.md

 # 🎡 Service
+## Conference Reviewer
 - Reviewer for LoG'2024
 - Reviewer for NeurIPS'2024
-- Reviewer for ECML PKDD'2024
+- Reviewer for PKDD'2024
 - Reviewer for ACM MM'2024
 - Reviewer for ECCV'2024
 - Reviewer for CVPR'2024
 - Reviewer for AAAI'2024

+##  Journal Reviewer
+- Reviewer for TKDE
+- Reviewer for DMLR

 <br/>